priyanka-smitha/SE_MiniProject/README.md

 * Create a new grunt task, called `validate` that runs `jshint` on all javascript files in app.
 * Create a `build_all` task that runs all the steps needed to build the web app.

-### Grading

-You will be graded on the configuration management of your app as well as your use of technology in building the app.

-* 10% bower setup
-* 40% grunt tasks
-* 20% app layout and content
-* 15% incorporate user input/dynamic content with knockoutjs
-* 15% incorporate visualization with d3